Self phase-matched broadband amplification with a left-handed Josephson transmission line

 where, in the second step of each equation, we have used Eqs.~(\ref{Eq:2}) and parametrized signal/idler frequencies in terms of a dimensionless detuning $\delta$ from the pump, ${\omega_{s,i} =\omega_{p} (1 \pm \delta)},\,-1<\delta < 1$.
-Here, ${\rho= \left(I_p/I_0\right)^{2}\left(\omega_{0}/4\omega_{p}\right)^{2}}$ is the nonlinear mixing coefficient determined by the pump amplitude and frequency [Appendix \ref{App:waveeqn}].
-As evident from Eqs.~(\ref{Eq:knlkl}), the relative sign difference between wave and group velocity in a left-handed metamaterial enables a left-handed J-TWPA to be autonomously phase-matched over a broad bandwidth \footnote{Higher-order nonlinear effects such as group velocity dispersion need to be accounted for while analyzing high-pump power regime}.
+Here, ${\rho= \left(I_p/I_0\right)^{2}\left(\omega_{0}/4\omega_{p}\right)^{2}}$ is the nonlinear mixing coefficient determined by the pump amplitude and frequency (Supplementary Section I.B).
+As evident from Eqs.~(\ref{Eq:knlkl}), the relative sign difference between wave and group velocity in a left-handed metamaterial enables a left-handed J-TWPA to be phase-matched over a broad bandwidth \footnote{Higher-order nonlinear effects such as group velocity dispersion need to be accounted for while analyzing high-pump power regime.}.